 Date: December 2010 | Director: Eli Craig | Stars: Tyler Labine, Alan Tudyk, Katrina Bowden | MPAA rating: R | Runtime: 89 min

 The most fun film on this list by a country mile has to be Tucker and Dale vs. Evil.
 The film begins on solid ground by casting two of the funniest, and sadly underrated actors working today: Tyler Labine and Alan Tudyk.
-Pepper in an insane premise where these innocent and lovable hillbillies are mistaken for chain-saw wielding maniacs and you’ve got a blood-ridden good time.
-If blood and guts aren’t a dealbreaker for you, throw this one on with some friends and get ready for a great time.
+Pepper in an insane premise where these innocent and lovable hillbillies are mistaken for chain-saw wielding maniacs and you've got a blood-ridden good time.
+If blood and guts aren't a dealbreaker for you, throw this one on with some friends and settle in.

 Kurt Russell at his best

 Date: February 2016 | Director: S. Craig Zahler | Stars: Kurt Russell, Patrick Wilson, Matthew Fox | MPAA rating: N/A | Runtime: 132 min

 Sadly, Bone Tomahawk was almost wholly overlooked by the general moviegoing audience.
 For those who missed out, Kurt Russell leads a stellar cast in a film about the collision of a classic cowboy sheriff and a gang of vicious cannibals.
 The end result is a brilliant marriage of the western and horror genres that plays to the strengths of both.
 While it’s not a perfect film, Kurt Russell and his supporting cast are all perfect in it, and although it’s a bit longer than your standard horror flick, Bone Tomahawk is well worth the investment.

 Date: June 1980 | Director: Stanley Kubrick | Stars: Jack Nicholson, Shelley Duvall, Danny Lloyd | MPAA rating: R | Runtime: 146 min